Magic states are rarely the best resource to optimize: An analytical tool for qubit resource estimation in concatenated

-Before we discuss the circuit designs, we first recall the notion of the quantum accuracy threshold associated with such recursive schemes.
+Before we discuss the circuit designs that implement fault-tolerant error correction, we first recall the basics of concatenated schemes.
 As explained earlier, in a fault-tolerant quantum computation, a given $\cC_\mathrm{algo}$, specifying a sequence of logical operations that carries out an algorithm, is built from potentially faulty physical (i.e., level-0) qubits and operations following the fault-tolerance prescription.
 As we increase the concatenation level $k$, the error probability per logical operation after $k$ levels scales according to the formula \cite{Aliferis2005Apr},

 where $t$ is the number of errors the underlying code corrects.
-Here, $p_0$ bounds the error probability of a physical operation, and $B$ is a numerical constant that captures the increased complexity of the physical circuit due to the error correction (for each level of concatenation). $B$ depends on the number of fault locations in an ``exRec" for the scheme (see Ref.~\cite{Aliferis2005Apr} for details) and determines the quantum accuracy threshold $p_\mathrm{thres}\equiv B^{-1/t}$ below which $p_k$ shrinks as $k$ grows.
-Using this formula, we can determine the maximum concatenation level $K$ needed to achieve a target computational accuracy, provided we are below the threshold.
+Here, $p_0$ bounds the error probability of a physical operation, and $B$ is a numerical constant that captures the increased complexity of the physical circuit due to the error correction (for each level of concatenation). $B$ depends on the number of fault locations in an ``exRec" (extended rectangle) for the scheme (see Ref.~\cite{Aliferis2005Apr} for details) and determines the quantum accuracy threshold $p_\mathrm{thres}\equiv B^{-1/t}$ below which $p_k$ shrinks as $k$ grows.
+Using this formula, we can determine the minimum concatenation level $K$ needed to achieve a target computational accuracy, provided we are below the threshold.
 Our goal here is to estimate, for a given value of $K$, an upper bound --- hopefully, a close-to-tight one --- on the number of physical qubits $\Qphys_{\rm total}(K)$ needed to implement $\cC_\mathrm{algo}$ to a desired target accuracy.

 Below, we begin with a review of the circuit designs for recursive concatenated schemes.
 We then explain how to extract the parameters of interest for characterizing the resource scaling, and specialize in the case of the 7-qubit concatenated scheme for concrete numbers.
 Of course, circuit designs are specific to a particular fault-tolerant scheme with its choice of underlying code.
 Nevertheless, there are common features, at least in the known examples so far, that allow us to come up with concrete formulas for our resource estimates below.